JBildstein/SpiderEye/README.md

 ## Development

-To build the project you'll need an up-to-date version of Visual Studio 2017 or Visual Studio Code as well as the .Net Core SDK 2.2.
+To build the project you'll need an up-to-date version of Visual Studio 2019 or Visual Studio Code as well as the .Net Core SDK 3.0.
-You can develop and run the project on all platforms but only if you target .Net Core/Standard.
+You can develop and run the project on all platforms but only if you target .Net Core.
-Building for Windows requires .Net 4.6.2, WPF and the Windows 10 SDK.
+Building for Windows requires .Net 4.6.2.

 ## Contributing
 Please check first if there is already an open issue or pull request before creating a new one.